SMTG-Bham/surfaxe/README.md

 * `surfaxe-bonds`: Parses the structure, looking for bonds between specified atoms.
 * `surfaxe-simplenn`: Predicts the coordination environment of atoms for simple structures.
 * `surfaxe-complexnn`: Predcts the coordination environment of atoms in more complex structures where the default prediction algorithm fails.
-* `surfaxe-potential`: Plots the planar and macroscopic potential of the slab along c-axis.
+* `surfaxe-potential`: Calculates and optionally plots the planar and macroscopic potential of the slab along c-axis.
 * `surfaxe-cartdisp`: Calculates the Cartesian displacements of atoms during relaxation from intial and final structures.

+Plotting:

+* `surfaxe-plot-surfen` and `surfaxe-plot-enatom`: Plot the surface energy and energy per atom based on data from `surfaxe-parsefols` with individual customisability
+* `surfaxe-plot-bonds`: Plots the bond distance with respect to fractional coordinate, based on `surfaxe-bonds`
+* `surfaxe-plot-potential`: Plots the planar and macroscopic potential based on data already analysed with `surfaxe-potential`

 Data: